-Hello First Year, and, we are back!
+Hello first-year, and welcome back!

-As the second semester pace begins to take up, our hope is that you would have taken time out to reflect on the semester that was.
-A lot happened academically and nationally; yet YOU managed to get through it all in one piece, and if that isn't GRIT, I don't know what is!
+As the second semester pace begins to go up, our hope is that you would have taken time out to reflect on the semester that was.
+A lot has happened academically and nationally; yet YOU, managed to get through it all in one piece, and if that isn't GRIT, I don't know what is!